About - ISSO

 If you have no job within the 90-day employment window, you cannot start one after that and we cannot report it to DHS on your behalf, unfortunately.

 Citizens of my home country are not currently permitted to enter the United States.
 Can I come back for the fall semester?

 Yes, all international students are required to file a tax return as a condition of their visa.
-The deadline to file your tax return has been extended to July 15, 2020.
+The deadline to file your tax return will be April 15, 2021.